DIRECTLab/carla-energy-consumption/docs/make_carla_great_again_notes.md

 [2025.11.18-18.56.28:995][  1]LogPython: Error: ImportError: cannot import name 'level_editor_subsystem' from 'unreal' (unknown location)
 ```

+## Got this bad boy working nicely for the one command run wonder

-## Needed to install on system
+### Needed to install on system

 install xdootool
 install scrot

-## Needed to install into conda env for client
+### Needed to install into conda env for client

 * `opencv`
 * `pyautogui`